How to analyze historical website traffic, keyword trends & ranking shifts with SE Ranking

 Say you want to analyze a competitor’s search engine promotion strategy in detail to understand what specific steps they took to get to where they are today.
 Of course, analyzing data for the current month alone just won’t do the trick.

-So, enter that competitor’s domain into the Competitive Research tool and go to the Organic traffic research section.
-There you will see that your competitor had a surge in traffic in July 2022.
+So, start the competitor analysis by entering the domain of your interest into the Competitive Research Tool and go to the Organic Traffic Research section.
+There, you will see that your competitor had a surge in traffic in February 2025.

 This is where all the real fun starts as you begin the in-depth analysis.
 To do this, go to the Ranking Changes section and make use of quick filters to see only the necessary keywords, like all those who have increased their ranking position, for example.
-You are also welcome to sort table data by columns like difficulty, position, search volume, CPC, ads competition, traffic, and cost.
+You are also welcome to sort table data by columns like difficulty, position, search volume, etc.

-Click on this keyword in the table and you will be redirected to the Keyword Research tool.
-Under the Organic Results section here, you will see the top 100 websites that were ranking for the analyzed keyword in July 2022.
+Click on this keyword in the table, and you will be redirected to the Keyword Research Tool.
+Under the SERP Overview section here, you will see the top 100 websites that were ranking for the analyzed keyword in February 2025.

-If you want to find out what was happening to other niche players, like when a specific site saw growth, go back to the Competitive Research tool and continue the analysis.
+If you want to find out what was happening to other niche players, like when a specific site saw growth, go back to the Competitive Research Tool and continue the historical data analysis.
 Under Competitors, you can analyze any rival site’s activities in closer detail.

 Under the Pages and Subdomains sections, you can see which pages or subdomains drove the most traffic to the site during the selected period.

-With the help of the Paid traffic research section, you can get insights on your competitor’s paid search activities.
+With the help of the Paid traffic research section, you can get valuable insights into your competitors’ paid search activities.
 Analyzing Ads History allows you to get a good understanding of a rival’s paid ad campaign strategy, and what copy was used in the ads to drive results.

 Getting started on a new project